dinhducduong/tap-magento/README.md

 # tap-magento

-`tap-magento` is a Singer tap for magento.
+`tap-magento` is a Singer tap for Magento.

 Built with the [Meltano Tap SDK](https://sdk.meltano.com) for Singer Taps.